D3adlock/mboarch/README.md

 ## Server Side API

-### Server Side API Feature
+### Server Side API Features

-The main class (Mborch) on instantiation will start a ws server publishing the below services:
+The main class (Mborch) on instantiation will start a ws server publishing the below services trough the ws server:

 * `create a new room` any player can create a room if the number of rooms in the server has not reached the limit
 * `join to room` any player can join to a specific room if it has the name/password and the number of players in the room has not reached the limit